Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

 For both detection schemes, as mentioned above, the unconditional state can be recovered by averaging over the ensemble of conditional pure state trajectories, that is, by performing the unraveling of the stochastic evolution, $\mathbb{E}\bigl[ \ket{\Psi^{(c)}_{B,C}(t)} \bra{\Psi^{(c)}_{B,C}(t)} \bigr]=\rho_{B,C}(t)$, and which obeys the Markovian master equation $d\rho_{B,C}(t)/dt = - i [\oper{H},\rho_{B,C}(t)] + \hat{c} \rho_{B,C}(t) \hat{c}^\dagger - \{\hat{c}^\dagger \hat{c},\rho_{B,C}(t)\}/2$.
 The conditional and unconditional states of the battery are obtained by performing the trace over the charger degrees of freedom, that is respectively as $\rho_B^{(c)}(t)=\text{Tr}_C\bigl[\ket{\Psi^{(c)}_{B,C}(t)} \bra{\Psi^{(c)}_{B,C}(t)} \bigr]$ and $\rho_B(t)=\text{Tr}_C\bigl[\rho_{B,C}(t) \bigr]$.

-\sect{Results} We first consider a minimal model, a cavity--mediated spin--spin QB (see Fig. \ref{fig:1} (a) for a pictorial description), in which one spin acts as a battery, the other as a charger, and their interaction is mediated by a cavity mode~\cite{Peng14, crescente2022enhancing, crescente2024boosting}.
+\sect{Results} We first consider a minimal model, a cavity--mediated spin--spin QB (see Fig. \ref{fig:1} (a) for a pictorial description), in which one spin acts as a battery, the other as a charger, and their interaction is mediated by a cavity mode~\cite{Sillanpaa07,Peng14, crescente2022enhancing, crescente2024boosting}.
+This model can be implemented, for example, using superconducting qubits coupled to a microwave resonator~\cite{Sillanpaa07}, a physical platform where continuous monitoring is nowadays a standard experimental procedure~\cite{murchObservingSingleQuantum2013,campagne-ibarcqObservingQuantumState2016,ficheuxDynamicsQubitSimultaneously2018,minevCatchReverseQuantum2019, Hacohen-Gourgy20}.
 The battery, charger, and interaction Hamiltonians are given by